Georgia Ruth: Awards

 Week of Pines was awarded the 2013 Welsh Music Prize.
 Williams was nominated for the Horizon Music Prize in the 2014 BBC Radio 2 Folk Awards.
 Her second album, Fossil Scale, was nominated for the Welsh Music Prize in 2017; the winning album, The Gentle Good's Ruins/Adfeilion, features Williams on harp and backing vocals.

 Personal life

 Williams is married to musician Iwan Hughes (Huws) from Cowbois Rhos Botwnnog.
-They share their time between Cardiff and Caernarfon.
-They have a son, born in 2017.
+They share their time between Cardiff and Caernarfon and have three children.

-Williams supports Welsh independence.
-She has said: "An independent Wales is a stronger Wales.
+Williams has expressed support for Welsh independence.
+She said: "An independent Wales is a stronger Wales.
 We are brave, dynamic and innovative; we contain multitudes.
 If we are to have agency over our own language, our creative industries and – perhaps most urgently – our own environment and climate, we must be independent."